 MS in Industrial Engineering

-Master of Science in Industrial Engineering Thesis/Research Option
+Master of Science in Industrial Engineering Research Option

-Why pursue a MS – Thesis Option in industrial and systems engineering?
+Why pursue a MS – Research in industrial and systems engineering?

 The UW-Madison graduate program in industrial and systems engineering offers students extraordinary opportunities to pursue a course of study that is customized to the student’s interests and ambitions, under the auspices of the foremost experts in their field, in one of the top-ranked departments of industrial and systems engineering.